 Class of 1997

-Richard Petty set records that will never be broken.
+Petty set amazing racing records that have remained unbroken to this day.
 He won 127 pole positions; the most wins in one season – 27; the most consecutive wins – 10; the most wins from the pole – 61; the most wins from the pole in one season – 15.

 He briefly left NASCAR in 1965, after rules were introduced that made his beloved #43 Plymouth’s engine illegal.
 As a result, he spent a year on the drag racing circuit, but he returned to NASCAR in 1966.
 That year, Petty had the best single season by any racer ever, speeding his way to 27 first-place finishes and his second Grand National Cup.

 Petty was seemingly unstoppable in the 1970s, claiming the Winston Cup title in 1971, 1972, 1974, 1975, and 1979.
 He was also voted driver of the year in 1971.
 The Daytona 500 win in 1979 might be Petty’s most memorable win.
 Not only did he snap a 45-race drought during the first race to be televised from flag to flag, but the 1979 race would also become infamous for a fistfight breaking out between second and third place drivers Donnie Allison and Cale Yarborough, who crashed on the last lap.
 This race is widely recognized as the catalyst for NASCAR’s wide popularity today.

 Richard Petty’s last win would come in 1984 at Daytona, and in true fashion, this race was one for the record books.
 On lap 158, a crash brought out the yellow caution flag, turning that lap into the final lap of the race.
 He and Cale Yarborough battled it out once again with Petty finishing only a fender length ahead.
 President Ronald Reagan was in attendance at this race marking the first time a sitting president attended a NASCAR race.
 He celebrated with Petty in Victory Lane.